Locate a grave MUSEUM OF THE FALLEN

 79 CE

-Vesuvius buried the town of Pompeii and, in the same ash, sealed the last graffiti anyone ever scratched in Oscan.
+The language of the Samnites, a Sabellic cousin of Latin: Vesuvius buried Pompeii and, in the same ash, sealed the last graffiti anyone ever scratched in Oscan.

 Died